RenderKit/ospray/modules/mpi/README.md

 However, when calling `ospRenderFrameAsync` the ranks will work collectively to render the data.
 The distributed device supports both image-parallel, where the data is replicated, and data-parallel, where the data is distributed, rendering modes.
-The `mpi_distributed` device will by default use each rank in `MPI_COMM_WORLD` as a render worker; however, it can also take a specific MPI communicator to use as the world communicator.
+The `mpiDistributed` device will by default use each rank in `MPI_COMM_WORLD` as a render worker; however, it can also take a specific MPI communicator to use as the world communicator.
 Only those ranks in the specified communicator will participate in rendering.